 In 2017, attackers stole an estimated 143 million private American records from Equifax~\cite{equifax_report}.
 Equifax was forced to pay over \$500 million in legal penalties as a direct result of the attack~\cite{equifax_ftc_settlment}.
 As shown in \figRef{fig:equifax_scenario}, the attack that led to the Equifax breach had three stages: (1) The attackers gained initial access to the Equifax network through a known vulnerability on their web servers.
 (2) The attackers discovered an unencrypted file on the web servers containing credentials to databases.
 (3) The attackers utilized the credentials to access and exfiltrate data from the databases~\cite{equifax_report}.

-Imagine an attacker is exploring a network, if and how, could deception techniques have prevented the data breach: Would some deception strategies have higher efficacy than others?
+Following this example, if and how, could deception techniques have stopped the attack: Would some deception strategies have higher efficacy than others?
 To shed light on these questions, operators may want to explore what-if scenarios:

-\textbf{Example 1.} The operator wants to quickly explore the efficacy of a wide variety of deception capabilities (e.g., decoy hosts~\cite{pa2016iotpot}, fake credentials~\cite{amnesia_honey_db}, or fake software patches~\cite{araujo2020_honeypatch}) against against a variety of attackers.
+\textbf{Example 1.} The operator may want to quickly explore the efficacy of a wide variety of deception capabilities (e.g., decoy hosts~\cite{pa2016iotpot}, fake credentials~\cite{amnesia_honey_db}, or fake software patches~\cite{araujo2020_honeypatch}) against many variants of this attacker.

 \textbf{Example 2.} The operator may want to understand the benefits of adding better telemetry with the above deception algorithms, enabling the defense to react to attackers actions.
-For example, an operator may want to detect and react to attackers interacting with their fake credentials.
+For example, an operator may want to detect and react to attackers interacting with deceptive fake credentials the defender added.